Labor strikes frequently end by the parties meeting at the negotiating table to dialogue toward an agreement of terms.

 Women, make your presence in the Church known by your absence.

-Today is Ash Wednesday and the beginning of the Catholic Women Strike.
 This global witness for equality during Lent is an invitation to withdraw from systems of oppression and prepare the way for renewal and transformation.

 We have been deeply inspired by the thoughtful conversations, courageous leadership, and creative spirit that has helped us arrive at this moment.
 The Catholic Women Strike has truly created a spark, and women around the world are coming together to issue their "no more" to a church that denies their equal place.
 The time is now!